 If you have taken a VMware backup, you can restore:

-Phoenix provides you with the capability to restore files to CIFS/SMB share and any virtual machine in your vCenter/ESXi.
-Phoenix also supports file-level restore to the guest virtual machine in the VMC environment.
-Phoenix supports file-level restore to a CIFS/SMB share in the VMC environment.
+Druva provides you with the capability to restore files to CIFS/SMB share and any virtual machine in your vCenter/ESXi.
+Druva also supports file-level restore to the guest virtual machine in the VMC environment.
+Druva supports file-level restore to a CIFS/SMB share in the VMC environment.
 This CIFS/SMB share also could belong to a virtual machine and needs to be accessible from the backup proxy.

 MS-SQL Restore (from application-aware backups)

 At the time of configuring virtual machines for backup, you were asked if you wanted to enable application-aware processing.
-Phoenix supports SQL Server aware backups, it provides the following options to restore databases:
+Druva supports SQL Server aware backups, it provides the following options to restore databases:

 Restore virtual machine workflow

 Administrator initiates virtual machine restore.
 Druva forwards the restore request to the backup proxy pool.

 VDDK connection is established with the virtual machine with SSL transport mode.

 Backup proxy checks if it is a full virtual machine restore or a VMDK file restore.
 Backup proxy contacts the virtual machine and establishes a write connection to restore virtual machine data.

 |Backup proxy obtains the virtual machine data from Druva Cloud.